 The Neogene sites also continue global biostratigraphic transects in middle to upper bathyal water depths toward the south.
-West of the STR, the results from the mid-latitude Great Australian Bight Cenozoic carbonates drilled during Leg 182 (Feary, Hine, Malone, et al., 2000) will be extended southward by four of our holes to a present latitude of ~50°S. East of the STR, the results of the Lord Howe Rise Leg 90 (Kennett and von der Borch, 1986) will be extended south to the same latitude by two of our holes.
+West of the STR, the results from the mid-latitude Great Australian Bight Cenozoic carbonates drilled during Leg 182 will be extended southward almost to a present latitude of 50°S by four of our holes.
+East of the STR, the results of the Lord Howe Rise Leg 90 will be extended south to the same latitude by two of our holes.
 An additional advantage of the northern Sites 1168 and 1172 is that these sites may contain pollen from nearby Tasmania, allowing direct terrestrial-marine climate comparisons for the Neogene.
 So far the only mid-latitude Southern Hemisphere drill site that has yielded such a record is Site 594 east of New Zealand (Heusser and van de Geer, 1994).